-Such is the story of Earthquake Weather; the story of two people working hard and working smart to express their passion for music
+Such is the story of Earthquake Weather; the story of a few friends working hard and working smart to express their passion for music

 Earthquake Weather is the bass branch of Red House Presents, a production company which caters to all genres of music.
 Red House has been active for a couple years, but Earthquake Weather came about just a few months ago when Jordan Hartman met Diego Pineda at an underground dubstep show.

 Hartman is the founder of Red House Presents and Pineda is the talent buyer for Earthquake Weather.
 The two of them come from very different musical backgrounds, but their passion for music is the same.
-Within a few days of meeting they were working together, and the first Earthquake Weather back in February was a huge success.
+Within a few days of meeting Pineda was working with Hartman’s team at Red House, and the first Earthquake Weather back in February was a huge success.

 Now they are throwing the second edition on April 7 with an equally impressive all dubstep lineup.
 We were able to sit down with Pineda and Hartman to discuss their musical journey, EQW, the future of Red House, and more.